jdaeira/Udemy-Bash/README.md

 wc /etc/passwd : first comes the number of lines in the file.
-Second is the number of words, third is the number of characters grep bash /etc/passwd | wc -l : prints number of accounts using bash cat /etc/passwd | sort -t ':' -k 3 -n : sorts the third field separated by ':' in numberical order
+Second is the number of words, third is the number of characters grep bash /etc/passwd | wc -l : prints number of accounts using bash cat /etc/passwd | sort -t ':' -k 3 -n : sorts the third field separated by ':' in numberical order sed 's/assistant/assistant to the/' manager.txt : displays assistant to the instead of assistant.
+It doesn't change the original file sed 's/MY WIFE/sed/i' love.txt : the "i" flag searches for upper or lower case sed 's/my wife/sed/g' love.txt : the "g" flag replaces all instances from multiple instances in a line sed 's/my wife/sed/2' love.txt : displays only the second occurence in a line sed 's/my wife/sed/g' love.txt > my-new-love.txt : creates a new file with the changes.
+Original is unaltered. sed -i.bak 's/my wife/sed/' love.txt : creates a backup file and changes the original file sed '/This/d' love.txt : removes the line that matches "This" in it sed '/love/d' love.txt : removes all the lines with the word "love" in it sed '/^#/d' config : the ^ is used to match characters that start a line sed '/^$/d' config : ^$ matched blank lines
 ````

 #### Section 8: Network Scripting & Automation of Distributed Systems - Project 6